zaki/irrlicht.net/README.markdown

 In it's current form, Irrlicht.NET supports only Irrlicht 1.6, but one of the goals for this repository is to change that situation by enabling easier rebasing to other branches.

+## Getting the sources

+First, clone this repository from github:

+ git clone <repository address>

+In the cloned working copy, update Irrlicht from upstream by issuing:

+ git submodule init
+ git submodule update

 ## Compilation

 ### Windows - Visual Studio